Podocarpus spinulosus

-Podocarpus spinulosus, the dwarf plum pine or spiny-leaf podocarp, is a species of podocarp native to the warm-temperate coastal regions of New South Wales and southern Queensland.
+Podocarpus spinulosus, the dwarf plum pine or spiny-leaf podocarp, is a species of conifer in the family Podocarpaceae, native to the warm-temperate coastal regions of New South Wales and southern Queensland.
 It is generally an understorey shrub, rarely growing more than 2 m tall.

 It was first described by James Edward Smith in 1817 as Taxus spinulosa.
 It was reclassified 'as Podocarpus spinulosus in 1825.

 The leaves are needle-like, 2–8 cm long, sharply pointed, green above and with glaucous stomatal bands beneath.
 The cones are berry-like, with a fleshy, edible purple-black aril 1–2 cm long and one (rarely two) apical seed 1 cm long.